 In software testing, an activity that provides information on the state of quality, we're often in a position where we say "If only".
 If only we could get developers to do better unit testing if only the requirements were more complete.
 If only people kept us

 "Move at the speed of trust.
 Focus on critical connections more than critical mass—build the resilience by building the relationships." - Adrienne Maree Brown What is trust?
 Trust, according to my go-to source of truth, The Thin Book of Trust by Charles Feltman, is built on four

 To be precise, I am the energy.
 Power is energy applied.
 Power can be positive or negative.
 Energy just is.
 And that's what I have.
 We all have it.
-But most times, it doesn't feel like it, especially if things are not working out the way we want.
-Instead, we
+But most times, it doesn't feel like it, especially if things are not working out the way

 We all have accountabilities in quality.
 But what they are will vary according to role and seniority.

 ℹ️In this article, we will use the term ‘Engineering Capability’ to mean the practices and approaches we use to get work done within an engineering department.
 This article extends and references the work of two previous publications in this series.
 Namely ‘Accelerate your quality culture by identifying your engineering